Skip to main content

 Asteroids destroying the ship

 Crashing into an asteroid should destroy the ship in a big explosion!
-This is how we can create some sparks and then removing the ship from the game.
+Let's create some sparks, then remove the ship from the game.

 pub fn ship.Ship([owner]) {